Scott Walker (singer): 1975–1978: The Walker Brothers reunite

 By the mid-1970s, Walker's career was at its nadir, and he joined back up with John Maus and Gary Leeds to revive the Walker Brothers in 1975.
-Their first comeback single, a cover of Tom Rush's song "No Regrets", from the album of the same title reached number 7 in the UK Singles Chart, some months after its release.
-However, the parent album peaked at only number 49 in the UK Albums Chart.
-The two singles from the next album Lines (its title track, which Scott regarded as the best single the group ever released, and "We're All Alone") both failed to chart, and the album fared no better.
+Their comeback single, a cover of the Tom Rush song "No Regrets", reached number 7 in the UK Singles Chart, though the parent album, also titled No Regrets, peaked at only number 49 in the UK Albums Chart.
+The two singles from the next album Lines - its title track (which Scott regarded as the best single the group ever released) and "We're All Alone" - both failed to chart, and the album fared no better.
 Neither No Regrets or Lines included any original material by Scott.

 With the imminent demise of their record label, the Walkers collaborated on an album of original material that was in stark contrast to the soft rock/easy listening style of the previous two albums.
 The resulting album, Nite Flights, was released in 1978 with each of the Brothers writing and singing their own compositions (the opening four songs by Scott, the middle two by Gary and the final four by John).
-Scott's four songs – "Shut Out", "Fat Mama Kick", "Nite Flights" and "The Electrician" – were his first original compositions since 'Til the Band Comes In and represented his first steps away from the MOR image and sound he had cultivated since the commercial failure of Scott 4.
+Scott's four songs – "Shut Out", "Fat Mama Kick", "Nite Flights" and "The Electrician" – were his first original compositions since 'Til the Band Comes In, and represented his first steps away from the MOR image and sound he had cultivated since the commercial failure of Scott 4.
 The extremely dark and discomforting sound of Scott's songs, particularly "The Electrician", was to prove a forerunner to the direction of his future solo work.

 In spite of a warm critical reception (with Scott's contributions particularly lauded), sales figures for Nite Flights were ultimately as poor as those of Lines.
-The supporting tour saw the band concentrating on the old hits and ballads and ignoring the songs from their new record.
+The supporting tour saw the band concentrating on the old hits and ignoring the songs from their new record.
 Apparently now fated for a stagnant career on the revival circuit, the Walker Brothers lost heart and interest, compounded by Scott's increasing reluctance to sing live.
-By the end of 1978, now without a record deal, the group drifted apart again and Scott Walker entered a three-year period of obscurity and no releases.
+By the end of 1978, now without a record deal, the group drifted apart again, and Scott Walker entered a six-year period out of the public eye.